 Oklahoma No-Zone Truck Accident Lawyers

 Commercial truckers have a responsibility to drive safely and attentively whenever they are on the road.
 Semi-trailer trucks can weigh up to 80,000 pounds, or more than 40 times the weight of an average passenger car.
-Clearly even a minor truck accident can be devastating for the other motorists involved.
-When a truck driver does not notice another vehicle’s presence or cannot see the vehicle, the other motorist may be at risk of being involved in a severe accident.
+Clearly, even a minor truck accident can be devastating for the other motorists involved.
+When a truck driver does not notice another vehicle’s presence or cannot see the vehicle, in blind-spot or no-zone areas, the other motorist may be at risk of being involved in a severe accident.

 If you or someone you love has been injured in an accident with a semi-trailer or other commercial truck, contact the Oklahoma no-zone truck accident attorneys of the Abel Law Firm today at (405) 239-7046 for a free initial consultation.

 Like a passenger vehicle’s blind spots, no-zones are the areas around a commercial truck that are not visible to the truck driver.
 Unfortunately, with 18-wheeler trucks and larger, these no-zones are much larger than those of the average passenger vehicle, sometimes spanning dozens of feet.
 While a passenger vehicle driver can simply turn their head to check a blind spot, it is not possible for a truck driver to view these no-zones from any angle while driving.

 If a vehicle is driving in a truck’s no-zone, the truck driver may be completely unaware of the other vehicle.
 It is important to understand where no-zone areas are located on trucks.
 Long semi-trailer trucks have very large no-zones that motorists should avoid.
 Driving in these areas can cause damaging accidents to passenger vehicles.
 The three types of no-zones include: